gustavsganzerla/AI-meets-biology/README.md

-Content for the workshop on predicting genetic elements.
+Content for the workshop on predicting genomic elements with AI (promoter prediction).
 Part of the event: AI meets biology.

 Dalhousie University